Kilonova: Observations

-A kilonova was found in the long duration gamma-ray burst GRB 211211A, discovered in December 2021 by Swift’s Burst Alert Telescope (BAT) and the Fermi Gamma-ray Burst Monitor (GBM).
-This discovery challenges the prevailing theory that long GRBs exclusively come from supernovae, the end-of-life explosions of massive stars.
+A kilonova was also thought to have caused the long gamma-ray burst GRB 211211A, discovered in December 2021 by Swift's Burst Alert Telescope (BAT) and the Fermi Gamma-ray Burst Monitor (GBM).
+These discoveries challenge the formerly prevailing theory that long GRBs exclusively come from supernovae, the end-of-life explosions of massive stars.
+GRB 211211A lasted 51s; GRB 191019A (2019) and GRB 230307A (2023), with durations of around 64s and 35s respectively, have been also argued to belong to this emerging class of neutron star merger as long GRB progenitor.

+In 2023, GRB 230307A was observed and associated with tellurium and lanthanides.